dharmafly/noodle/README.md

 ### Breakpoints

-The CSS is structured smallest width first.
+The CSS is structured smallest width by default.

+The widths are controlled by [CSS media queries](https://developer.mozilla.org/en-US/docs/CSS/Media_queries)

 - 340px small breakpoint to fix the content left.
 - 35em adds the larger header